bloominstituteoftechnology/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.

+cpu.py for cpu class constructor, load() for loading a program, alu(): alu for alu operations, trace() to print out the cpu state, run is not yet done

+ls8.py executes the emulator progream.

+ls8: call.ls8 is calling the program

+examples: are files for the emulator to write out commands

+print8.ls8 is printing number 9
+printstr.ls8 is priting string stack.ls8
+stackoverflow.ls8
+mult.ls8 for multiply

 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.